ACLPOA TELLERS COMMISSION GUIDELINES

-- Obtain the General Manager’s written verification that for every Return Envelope delivered to the Teller’s Committee, the GM has determined that the person whose name appears on the Return Envelope is the designated Voting Member for EACH Lot and Dwelling listed on the Return Envelope.
+- Obtain the General Manager’s written verification that for every Return Envelope delivered to the Teller’s Commission, the GM has determined that the person whose name appears on the Return Envelope is the designated Voting Member for EACH Lot and Dwelling listed on the Return Envelope.

 - On the day of the annual or special meeting of Members, receive from the General Manager all Return Envelopes submitted by Voting Members.
-All such Return Envelopes shall be delivered unopened to the Tellers Committee.
+All such Return Envelopes shall be delivered unopened to the Tellers Commission.

 - Separate all invalid Return Envelopes from the valid Return Envelopes.
 Set invalid Return Envelopes unopened aside for return to the General Manager.
-Tellers Committee will count all of the unopened invalid envelopes, and report on the total number of invalid Return Envelopes returned.
+Tellers Commission will count all of the unopened invalid envelopes, and report on the total number of invalid Return Envelopes returned.

 - Check number of ballots noted on outside of Return Envelope.
 Open the Return envelope.
 Check that the number marked on the enclosed Ballot Envelope conforms to the number of Lots listed on the Return Envelope.
-If no number is marked/circled on the Ballot Envelope, the Teller’s Committee representative may mark/circle the appropriate number that conforms to the number of lots listed on the Return Envelope.
+If no number is marked/circled on the Ballot Envelope, the Teller’s Commission representative may mark/circle the appropriate number that conforms to the number of lots listed on the Return Envelope.